Justice orders campgrounds to close, out-of-staters to self-isolate

 In response to a question about whether hotel workers would direct out-of-staters to quarantine, West Virginia Department of Health and Human Resources Cabinet Secretary Bill Crouch said, “They should.”

-In response to a question about the order’s constitutionality, Brian Abraham, a lawyer for the governor, said the order makes allowances for interstate traffic, essential workers coming to West Virginia, military and health care workers.
+In response to a question about the order’s constitutionality, Brian Abraham, a lawyer for the governor, didn't directly answer the question, but noted that it makes exceptions.

 Justice also offered prayers for the loved ones of the person first reported to have died due to COVID-19.
 DHHR reported late Sunday that based on information from United Hospital Center in Bridgeport and Marion County Health Department, an 88-year-old woman had died due to COVID-19.